asyncapi/spec/spec/asyncapi.md

 Alternatively, any time a Schema Object can be used, a [Reference Object](#referenceObject) can be used in its place.
 This allows referencing definitions in place of defining them inline.
 It is appropriate to clarify that the `$ref` keyword MUST follow the behavior described by [Reference Object](#referenceObject) instead of the one in [JSON Schema definition](https://json-schema.org/understanding-json-schema/structuring.html#ref).

-In addition to the JSON Schema fields, the following AsyncAPI vocabulary fields MAY be used for further schema documentation or use schema with custom format:
+In addition to the JSON Schema fields, the following AsyncAPI vocabulary fields MAY be used for further schema documentation or define schema with custom format:

 ##### Fixed Fields
 Field Name | Type | Description